Published August 31, 2011

-The players who have to miss games may practice with the team even while they are unable to play.
+The players who have to miss games may practice with the team during their suspensions.

 "It's nice to have it out there now," Miami center Tyler Horn said.
 "There's no suspense in the air.
 We know what we have.
-We know what we're taking to Maryland.
-We have a lot of very talented players that we're taking to Maryland, and we're going up there to do our best.
-I wasn't too worried about it.
-I knew things would take care of themselves."
+We know what we're taking to Maryland."

-"They'll still be motivating us," said Joel Figueroa, named Miami's left tackle earlier Tuesday.
+"They'll still be motivating us," left tackle Joel Figueroa said.
 "We're going to welcome them back with open arms, and we know they'll be ready to perform when the time comes."

-It may be senior wide receiver Aldarius Johnson — who was also implicated by Shapiro, but not named in Tuesday's NCAA statement.
-Golden said Tuesday afternoon, as the NCAA news was being announced, that Johnson is suspended indefinitely for a violation of team rules.
+Also Tuesday, senior wide receiver Aldarius Johnson -- who was also implicated by Shapiro, but not named in Tuesday's NCAA statement -- was suspended indefinitely for a violation of team rules.

 "We clearly have identified what our travel team is now," Golden said.
 "Everybody's going to get their roles (Wednesday) and by 7 a.m. we're going to be back on the practice field.
 That's been kind of our sanctum anyway.
 That's been the safest place for us this whole time."

-The NCAA said Vernon must sit six games and repay more than $1,200 because as a recruit he accepted things such as access to Shapiro's suite at a Miami home game, drinks and cover charges at two different nightclubs.
-Shapiro, who told Yahoo Sports for a story published Aug.
-16 that he provided benefits to 72 Miami players and recruits over an eight-year span, has even said that he made a $1,000 donation to Vernon's high school booster club.
+The NCAA said Vernon must repay more than $1,200 because as a recruit he accepted things such as access to Shapiro's suite at a Miami home game, drinks and cover charges at two different nightclubs.
+Vernon was one of 72 Miami players and recruits that Shapiro claimed he provided benefits to during an eight-year span, allegations he detailed in a Yahoo Sports story published Aug.
+16.

-Armstrong must repay $788, the believed worth of his extra benefits, while Dye will pay back $738.
+Armstrong must repay $788, the believed worth of his extra benefits, while Dye will pay $738.

 Forston, the NCAA said, received more than $400 in things such as "athletic equipment, meals, nightclub cover charges and entertainment at a gentleman's club."
 Spence received about $275 in benefits, Ojomo $240, Benjamin more than $150 and Harris more than $140.

 Brandon McGee, JoJo Nicholas, Vaughn Telemaque and Micanor Regis all must pay less than $100 for taking various impermissible benefits.
 Regis was not one of the players Shapiro said accepted benefits.
-The sanctions of those four players were announced by the university, which is conducting its own investigation separate of the NCAA probe.
+The sanctions of those four players were announced by the university, which is operating a joint investigation with the NCAA.